dechamps/ASIO401/FAQ.md

-# FlexASIO Frequently Asked Questions
+# ASIO401 Frequently Asked Questions

 ## What is PortAudio?

 [PortAudio][] is an open-source audio input/output library.
-It unifies many different audio APIs provided by operating systems (e.g. Windows) behind a single simplified API, making it easy to write applications (such as FlexASIO) that can leverage the variety of audio features provided by operating systems.
+It unifies many different audio APIs provided by operating systems (e.g. Windows) behind a single simplified API, making it easy to write applications (such as ASIO401) that can leverage the variety of audio features provided by operating systems.

-In FlexASIO, the PortAudio library handles most of the business logic of finding audio devices, setting them up in the correct way, and transferring audio data.
+In ASIO401, the PortAudio library handles most of the business logic of finding audio devices, setting them up in the correct way, and transferring audio data.
-In fact, it would be fair to describe FlexASIO as a mere "wrapper" or "glue layer", providing a bridge between the ASIO API and the PortAudio library.
+In fact, it would be fair to describe ASIO401 as a mere "wrapper" or "glue layer", providing a bridge between the ASIO API and the PortAudio library.

-Because FlexASIO does relatively little work compared to PortAudio, most of FlexASIO's behaviour, features, limitations, and quirks are ultimately a reflection of PortAudio's.
+Because ASIO401 does relatively little work compared to PortAudio, most of ASIO401's behaviour, features, limitations, and quirks are ultimately a reflection of PortAudio's.

-**Note:** FlexASIO is not affiliated with PortAudio in any way.
+**Note:** ASIO401 is not affiliated with PortAudio in any way.
 It is merely using it as a library.

 ## Where is the control panel?

 There isn't one.
-FlexASIO settings can only be changed through a [configuration file][CONFIGURATION].
+ASIO401 settings can only be changed through a [configuration file][CONFIGURATION].

-The reason for the lack of a proper control panel is because developing a graphical user interface requires a lot of time and resources, which FlexASIO currently doesn't have.
+The reason for the lack of a proper control panel is because developing a graphical user interface requires a lot of time and resources, which ASIO401 currently doesn't have.

-## Why does FlexASIO fail to initialize?
+## Why does ASIO401 fail to initialize?

-There are many reasons why FlexASIO might refuse to initialize.
+There are many reasons why ASIO401 might refuse to initialize.
 Sadly, the ASIO API doesn't provide many ways of surfacing error details to applications, and many applications don't display them anyway.
-The best way to shed light on what might be going on is to inspect the [FlexASIO log][logging].
+The best way to shed light on what might be going on is to inspect the [ASIO401 log][logging].

 Otherwise, initialization failures can usually be traced back to problematic settings.
 Here are some common issues: